 7. Interest Rates

-Sovereign Gold Bonds will be listed in commodity exchanges/NDS-OM and can easily be bought and sold before the maturity.
+Sovereign Gold Bonds are listed in commodity exchanges/NDS-OM and can be bought and sold in the secondary market before maturity.
+You can also trade gold bonds.

-The Amount payable (principal + interest) at the time of Maturity of the Sovereign Gold Bonds will be in Indian Rupees based on previous week?s (Monday-Friday) simple average of closing price of gold of 999 purity published by IBJA.
+The maturity amount payable (principal + interest) will be in Indian Rupees based on an average of the closing price of gold of 999 purity in three previous working days.

 11. Taxation of Sovereign Gold Bonds